er1czz/HPC/README.md

 - High recall - less false flags - better user experience - favorable for large banking.

 Note:
-- Due to the size of dataset and the limit of computation power, the following actions are not performed, such as cross-validation, learning curve, and the fine tuning of model hyperparameters.
+- Due to the limit of computation power, the following computation-demanding actions are not performed, such as cross-validation, learning curve, and the fine tuning of model hyperparameters.

 [<b>Post analysis on hyperparameters</b>](https://github.com/er1czz/kaggle/blob/master/XGB_opt.ipynb)
 Optimal settings: